 - Studentship in 1992 at Chinese University of Hong Kong

-Dr Justin Lok is a faculty member of the SciCom group in the David R. Cheriton School of Computer Science at University of Waterloo.
+Dr. Justin W.L.
+Wan is a professor and faculty member of the Scientific Computing group at the David R. Cheriton School of Computer Science, University of Waterloo.

 He received his PhD degree from the Applied Math Program in the Department of Mathematics, UCLA.
 After graduation, he started his career at Stanford University as a Forsythe Fellow (acting assistant professor) before he joined the University of Waterloo.
 In 2010-2015, Dr. Wan was the Director of the Centre for Computational Mathematics in Industry and Commerce.
 He was appointed as the Associate Director (Vice Director) for the Cheriton School of Computer Science in 2015-2018.
 After a year of sabbatical, he was appointed as the Director of Graduate Studies in Computer Science from 2019-2021.
 Since 2019, Dr. Wan is the Co-Director of Computing and Financial Management, University of Waterloo.

 Dr. Wan has also been active in service for his research community.
 He was elected and served as the Secretary for the Canadian Applied and Industrial Mathematics Society (CAIMS) from 2015-2020.
 He has been organizers of workshops and international conferences such as the CAIMS Annual Meeting in 2021.
 He has also served as editors for journals and members of a number of program committees.
 Currently, Dr. Wan is on the editorial boards as Associate Editor for the Springer journal, Computational and Applied Mathematics, and CAIMS Journal of Mathematics in Science and Industry.